maxfierrog/twitter/README.md

-# Project 2 - Twitter
+# Twitter

-Twitter is a basic app to read and compose tweets using the [Twitter API](https://apps.twitter.com/).
+Twitter is a basic app to read and compose tweets using the [Twitter API](https://apps.twitter.com/), in addition to other basic functions such as retweeting and favoriting through a half decent UI.

 ## User Stories

-The following **core** features are completed:
+The following **core** features were implemented:

 - [X] See an app icon in the home screen and a styled launch screen
 - [X] Be able to log in using their Twitter account